DavidSchinazi/masque-drafts/draft-cms-masque-ip-proxy-reqs.md

 protocol.
 In particular, the ability to discover the presence of a NAT, negotiate NAT bindings, or check connectivity through a NAT is explicitly out of scope and left to future extensions.

+Servers that do not perform NAT will commonly forward packets similarly to how a traditionnal IP router would, but the specific of that are considered out of scope.
+In particular, decrementing the Hop Limit (or TTL) field of the IP header is out of scope for MASQUE and expected to be performed by a router behind the MASQUE server, or collocated with it.

 ## IP Packet Extraction